 Asian woman with glasses holding book and pencil in two different poses

-How to Fight for Your Credits: An Expert Look Into the Transfer Process
+Fighting for Your Education: An Expert Look Into Transfer Credits

 The transfer admission process requires a lot of advocating for yourself.
 Here's a look inside transferring credits and speaking up for what you’ve earned.